 Marianne has nearly two decades of experience in playing and planning weddings as a freelance musician, and as the former assistant, then manager of the Hartt GigLine.
 She also has over a decade of experience as a professional church organist every Sunday.
 Marianne plays regularly with the Eastern Connecticut Symphony Orchestra and the Connecticut Virtuosi Chamber Orchestra, as well as the Springfield and Waterbury Symphonies.
 As a chamber musician she is a member of the West End String Quartet and has been a guest violinist with Cuatro Puntos.
 Marianne Vogel holds a Bachelor of Music degree in music theory from the University of Connecticut, and later continued with graduate study towards a performance certificate in violin from the Hartt School of Music.
 Major teachers have been Mickey Reisman and David Spicer.
 Other interests include historical performance on strings, keyboard accompaniment, and organ playing.

-Kevin Bishop, viola and music coordinator
+Kevin Bishop, viola and business manager

 Bachelor of Music in Viola Performance - University of California, Santa Barbara

 Master of Music in Viola Performance - The Hartt School, University of Hartford